HoTT/Coq-HoTT/INSTALL.md

 Opam support on windows is experimental.
 [1]: https://github.com/HoTT/HoTT/issues/694

-We are compatible with [Coq8.5 beta](https://coq.inria.fr/coq-85), so binary packages can be used.
+We are compatible with [Coq 8.5beta3](https://coq.inria.fr/distrib/V8.5beta3/files/), so binary packages can be used.
 Paths still need to be set manually.

 # QUICK INSTALLATION INSTRUCTIONS